stravalib/stravalib/docs/usage/athletes.rst

 List athlete friends
 --------------------

-The :method:`stravalib.client.Client.get_athete_friends` method may be called with our without an athlete ID parameter, depending on whether the friends for another or the current athlete (respectively) are being requested.::
+The :meth:`stravalib.client.Client.get_athete_friends` method may be called with our without an athlete ID parameter, depending on whether the friends for another or the current athlete (respectively) are being requested.::

    johns_friends = client.get_athlete_friends(227615)